annakins/Skyrim/Follower Features.md

 - This is something you'll want to customize, naturally.
 - You don't see it in the picture, but I also have `IsSneaking == 0.` You can also do `GetRandomPercent`.
 Up to you!
 Check the box for Random, and then maybe even have a `GetStage` going for a quest that will handle that actor's stages.
-- In the End Papyrus Fragment, you're going to want a `Scene.Start()`.
+- In the *End: Papyrus Fragment*, you're going to want a `Scene.Start()`.
 - With that said, let's make a quest for Inigo.
-- Some mod authors make them Start Game Enabled, but you can alternatively do a `Quest.Start()` where you have the first ever `Scene.Start()`.
+- Some mod authors make them *Start Game Enabled*, but you can alternatively do a `Quest.Start()` where you have the first ever `Scene.Start()`.
-You will be using the Quest Stages tab as memory.
+You will be using the *Quest Stages* tab as memory.
 "Has this scene been played?
 Because we don't want it to play again."

 ![img](https://imgur.com/m99gxeQ.png)